dannyhope/uxbrighton/_posts/2017-05-09-UXCampRedux.md

 ## Purposeful Page Architecture, Rebecca Hugo

+Talk details to follow.

 ## The London Underground.
 Your 100 year old guide to website navigation, Peter Winchester

+Talk details to follow.

 ## The Researchers' Responsibilities?
 Kathy Neuss

+Talk details to follow.

 ## How to give your Workshop Intent, John Flitcroft

+Talk details to follow.

 ## Tickets